gliderlabs/docker-consul/README.md

 If you want to start a Consul cluster on a single host to experiment with clustering dynamics (replication, leader election), here is the recommended way to start a 3 node cluster.

 We're **not** going to start the first node in bootstrap mode because we want it as a stable IP for the others to join the cluster.
+Since we need to restart the bootstrap node, it may get a different IP, and it's much easier set up a cluster when you have a single IP to join with.

 	$ docker run -d --name node1 -h node1 progrium/consul -server